tayloraburgess/tayloraburgess.github.io/audio.md

 title: Audio
 permalink: /audio/
 ---
-This is a short discography of completed recordings I've worked on.
+A short discography of completed recordings I've worked on.

 I'd love to take on new projects, so if you hear anything interesting and want to discuss an idea, [get in touch](mailto:tayloraburgess@gmail.com).